Call for Applications Winter Term 2019/20

 These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in special conflict areas, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.

-For the spring semester of the academic year 2018/19, the Forum is planning to conduct one research project with one of its cooperating partner.
-This project is specifically offered to students of the advanced LL.M. programme in Public International Law at Leiden University.
-The project is scheduled to start on 18 March 2019, and is expected to run until mid-June 2019.
-The three months research period for the project will include common seminar sessions and close supervision by members of the Forum.
+For the winter term of the academic year 2019/20, the Forum is conducting two research projects, which are the IHL in Action project and the Digitally Derived Evidence project.
+These projects are specifically offered to students of the regular LL.M. programme in Public International Law at Leiden University.
+The projects are scheduled to start on 1 October 2019, and are expected to run until end of January 2020.
+The four months research period for the projects will include common seminar sessions and close supervision by members of the Forum, as well as the participation in the annual IHL Clinic Exchange Conference taking place in December 2019 in Israel.

 Requirements for becoming an IHL Clinic member

-The Forum is looking for interested and motivated students of the advanced LL.M. programme in Public International Law at Leiden Law School, who are willing to work in a team of four to six students, and are determined to produce a substantive report of high quality on issues raised by the cooperation partner.
+The Forum is looking for interested and motivated students of the regular LL.M. programme in Public International Law at Leiden Law School, who are willing to work in a team of three to six students, and are determined to contribute to either the IHL in Action project or the Digitally Derived Evidence project.